Easy-to-read medicine information about azathioprine – what it is, how to take it safely and possible side effects.

 - Do you have problems with the way your liver or kidneys work?

 If so, it’s important that you tell your doctor or pharmacist before you start azathioprine.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Possible side effectsLike all medicines, azathioprine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-The following links provide further information on azathioprine.
-Be aware that websites from other countries may contain information that differs from New Zealand recommendations.
+The following links have more information about azathioprine.
+Be aware that websites from other countries may have information that differs from New Zealand recommendations.